econia-labs/econia/doc/diagrams/README.md

 * Most [`mermaid.js`] tutorials online present an `%%{init:}` directive on a single line, despite excessive line length.
 * The [modules.md] diagram theme is matched to GitHub's color schema.
 * `SVG` diagrams can be generated via [mermaid.live]
-* Additional clarifying information may be found in the [GitBook documentation] for diagrams that are referenced there.
-* Recommended disclaimer for documentation page on which diagrams are referenced:
-    * (If accessing the below diagram via [GitBook], you may need to switch web browsers to view an enlarged version, which can be activated by clicking on the image.)

 ## Representative diagrams